john-science/john-science.github.io/_drafts/2018-10-23-mutual-funds-intro.md

 ---
 layout: post
-title: "Intro to Mutual Funds"
+title: "Mutual Funds for Beginners"
 tags: [Investing, Personal Finance]
-summary: A Quick Introduction to Mutual Fund Basics
+summary: A Introduction to Mutual Funds for Beginners
 ---
 {% include JB/setup %}

 > I am not a professional financial anything.
 This is just my own personal retirment research.
 Caveat emptor.

+What follows is an absolute-basic introduction to mutual funds for people new to retirement investing.

 ## 0. What is a Mutual Fund